-Mills, a Republican, was the representative for New York's 17th congressional district from 1925 to 1927.
+Mills was the representative for New York’s 17th congressional district and was a Republican.
+He served from 1925 to 1927.

 From Apr 1921 to Mar 1927, Mills missed 238 of 655 roll call votes, which is 36.3%.
 This is much worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.